mhmirza/DataViz/critique-by-design.md

 # Critique By Design
 ## Part 1: Data Visualization with Reference Data

-For this assignment, I chose the following data visualization from the [article](http://howmuch.net/articles/trade-war-in-6-visualizations).
+For this assignment, I chose the data visualization below from the [article](http://howmuch.net/articles/trade-war-in-6-visualizations).
 The primary objective of this article is to convey through different data visualizations how the US-China trade war has impacted the health of both economies and brought fear to the global markets.

 I have chosen the data visualization reflecting the Foreign Exchange Reserves of different countries for Q1, 2018.
 I chose this visualization because of three reasons:
 1. Foreign Exchange Reserves are regarded as the health meter of any country, and include assets such as foreign currencies, gold reserves, treasury bills etc. that are retained by the central bank or other federal monetary authority.